romland/smoozoo/README.md

 ```

 ### Plugin API
-This is the API you get access via `viewer` in your plugin.
-As stated before, it is
+This is the API you get access to via `viewer` in your plugin's constructor.
+As
-very sparse at the moment.
-More will come as needed, feel free to expand it.
+stated before, it is very sparse at the moment.
+More will come as needed, feel
+free to expand it.

 This is how the API that is passed to plugins is instantiated at the moment:
 ```javascript